Steamboat Bill, Jr.: Reception

 Steamboat Bill, Jr. was a box office failure and received mixed reviews upon its release.
 Variety described the film as "a pip of a comedy" and "one of Keaton's best."
 The reviewer from The Film Spectator appointed it "as perhaps the best comedy of the year thus far" and advised, "exhibitors should go after it."
 A less enthusiastic review from Harrison's Reports stated, "there are many situations all the way through that cause laughs" while noting that "the plot is nonsensical."
 Mordaunt Hall of the New York Times called the film a "gloomy comedy" and a "sorry affair."

 Over the years, Steamboat Bill, Jr. has become regarded as a masterpiece of its era.
 On Rotten Tomatoes 96% of critics have given the film a positive rating based on 52 reviews, with an average score of 9.00/10.
+The site's critics' consensus reads, "If it's a bit lighter on laughs than some other Buster Keaton pictures, Steamboat Bill Jr. more than makes up for it with some absolutely brilliant set pieces."
 The film was included in the book 1001 Movies You Must See Before You Die.